-'''

 print ('Hello world')

-'''

 - b.
 Click the Run icon or press the F5 key. - c.
 It will prompt you to name the file and choose its location.
 Choose anything you like (such as hello.py on the Desktop) and click Enter.
 Note that python code is saved with the extension .py.
 If you do not add this extension to your file name, Thonny will do it automatically for you.
-In the lower Shell window you should see a report that looks something like this:
+In the lower Shell window you should see a report that looks something like this (don't worry if you don't see the Assistant window on the right):